 Morning sun (8-10 am) actually changes your brain in that infrared light from sunrise primes neurotransmitters and the immune system.
 Sunrise contains little to no UV (UVA rich sun), so expose as much skin to the morning sun as you can.
-I like to “charge” myself up in the morning sun as often as I can.
-Morning sun is probably the most important out of any time in the day when it comes to getting your dose of sunlight.
+I like to “charge” myself up in the morning sun daily.
+Morning sun is probably the most important out of any time in the day when it comes to getting your daily dose of sunlight.

 Catch enough infrared light early in the morning and you’re less likely to burn later in the day.
 Infrared light around sunrise plays a critical role in how we utilize sunrays found throughout the day and preconditions our skin to protect us from the UVA + UVB that comes out later around 10 am that is critical in making nitric oxide (a substance created from our nasal sinuses and exercise) which drastically increases mitochondrial energy, memory, and anti-aging, and lowers blood pressure by liberating the nitric oxide from your blood vessels.
 UVA light also triggers the production of serotonin and dopamine and releases endorphins along with a small opiate effect.
 The end result?
 You feel good and also have greater potential to sleep better later.

 Exposing your bare eyes to morning light (no sunglasses or eyeglasses in the way) wakes up the cells.
 Sunglasses raise your blood glucose when outside in the sun, creates hypoxia in your retinas, and increases your ROS/RNS.
 They block out important rays of the light spectrum that the body requires for essential biological functions.
 Eyes do receive these rays even in the shade or under cloudy weather, but just not when wearing shades.
 Both sunscreen and sunglasses interfere with the dialogue between the sun and our cells.
 Try to use sunglasses only when absolutely necessary!